MohammedEsameel/DevOps-test/README.md

 # DevOps-test
 This is Simple Helm chart for personal uasage
-I will assume that u have installed helm 3.7 , Minikube v1.23.2 , docker ce
+I will assume that u have installed
+- Helm 3.7
+- Minikube v1.23.2
+- Docker ce

 This Project contains simple Pyhton application exposed by flask , you can use get http request the you will gain some fake json data